 Owning Multiple Pets

-The city requires that any household with more than two dogs, five cats or five cats and dogs combined that are over the age of six months apply for a multiple animal location permit.
-This permit expires annually on May 31 and costs $10 per year.
+The city requires that any household with more than two dogs; five cats; or five cats and dogs combined; that are over the age of six months apply for a multiple animal location permit.
+This permit expires annually on May 31 and costs $35 per year.
 Call the Community Service Office at 952-939-8500 to request a permit application packet.

 Pet ID Tags

 The city of Minnetonka no longer requires dog licenses, but does require that all dogs wear an identification tag.
 This tag is not a license, and no fee is paid to the city.
 The tag should at least contain the owner’s phone number, but an address and name are also recommended if space allows.
 Dog owners must still have their dogs vaccinated against rabies and keep proof of the vaccination.
 The city does not require ID tags for cats, but one is recommended for identification purposes.
-For more information visit the City Code of Ordinances.
+For more information visit the City code and charter.

 Pick Up After Your Pet

 All dogs and cats over six months old that reside in the city of Minnetonka are required to have a current rabies vaccination.
 Animals are not required to wear a rabies tag, but verification of current rabies vaccination by a licensed veterinarian should be available upon request.
-(See City Ordinance 925.045).
-Call 952.939.8500 for more information.
+Call 952-939-8500 for more information.